12/6/07

 area is drawn only 30 times per second.

 Drawing 60 fields per second mostly prevents that.
-A disadvantage of interlacing is that, with
+Live action interlacing is usually captured

 1080i